AgentschapPlantentuinMeise/interactias/README.md

 # interactias
- To extract and study species interation data for invasive species impact assessment
+## To extract and study species interation data for invasive species impact assessment

+##pygbif needs to be installed

+e.g. Using the Anaconda Prompt run `pip install pygbif`